bignerdranch/expandable-recycler-view/README.md

   }
 }
 ```

- You must also create two separate ViewHolders, a Parent ViewHolder and a Child ViewHolder, either inside the Adapter or separate.
-For ParentViewHolder, make sure to imclude ```super(itemView, parentItemClickListener)```, then modify as you would a normal viewHolder.
-The same can be done for ChildViewHolder.
-Also, make sure to cast your passed ParentViewHolder and ChildViewHolder in ```onBindParentViewHolder``` and ```onBindChildViewHolder``` to whatever custom viewHolders you created for each.
+ You must also create two separate ViewHolders, a parent ViewHolder and a child ViewHolder, either as a class inside the Adapter or as a separate class altogether.
+The parent ViewHolder must extend ParentViewHolder, and the child ViewHolder must extend ChildViewHolder.
+This also means you must create two separate XML layouts for the ParentViewHolder and ChildViewHolder respectively.
+For ParentViewHolder, make sure to imclude ```super(itemView, parentItemClickListener)``` in your constructor, then modify as you would a normal viewHolder.
+The same should be done for ChildViewHolder.
+Also, make sure to cast your passed ParentViewHolder and ChildViewHolder in ```onBindParentViewHolder``` and ```onBindChildViewHolder``` of the adapter to your custom viewHolders you created for each to allow for proper binding of data.

  After implementing these, in the activity or fragment that is holding your RecyclerView, simply set the adapter to your custom adapter, and set the layout manager to a new LinearLayoutManager.
 An example is here: